 Uninstall.exe /S from the ommand line or a script.

-Note: Although the process finishes right away, it takes a few seconds before the files are actually removed.
-This is because the uninstaller is copied to a temporary location in order to be able to remove itself.
-Also, make sure the working directory is not inside the Unity install location, as it won’t be able to remove the folder if this is the case.
+Note: Although the process finishes right away, there is a delay before the files are actually removed.
+This is because the uninstaller is copied to a temporary location to enable it to remove itself.
+Make sure that the working directory is not inside the Unity install location.
+If it is, the uninstaller will be unable to remove the folder.

 To silently install Standard AssetsA collection of useful assets supplied with Unity.
 Unity ships with multiple Standard Asset such as 2D, Cameras, Characters, CrossPlatformInput, Effects, Environment, ParticleSystems, Prototyping, Utility, and Vehicles.
 More info